lheapcs/docs/pages/connector-authentication/pipedrive-oauth-connector.md

 6. Enable the required **Access scopes** as either **Read only** or **Full access**.
 The official Pipedrive documentation on access scopes can be found [here](https://pipedrive.readme.io/docs/marketplace-scopes-and-permissions-explanations).
 7. Click `Save` to create the App.
 This will take you back to the Marketplace Manager.
 8. Click the newly created App within the **Marketplace Manager** to be taken to the settings again.
 Under the **OAuth & Access scopes** heading you will now find the **Client ID** and can click `Show` to reveal the **Client secret**.
 Make a note of these as they will be required by Cyclr to set up the Pipedrive Connector.

-## Cyclr Setup

-To set up the Pipedrive Connector within Cyclr:

-1. Go to the **Cyclr Console**.
-2. Click the `Connectors` dropdown menu at the top of the page.
-3. Click `Application Connector Library`.
-4. Use the search bar to find the **Pipedrive (OAuth2.0)** App.
-5. Click the **Setup Required** button.
-6. Enter the **Client ID** and **Client Secret** found in the previous section and click `Next`.
-7. Click `Sign In` to sign in to Pipedrive to allow Cyclr to connect to it.
-8. Click `Allow and Install` to authorize the Pipedrive App to use the listed permissions and install it to your account.

-Your Pipedrive Connector is now set up!
-You can test it by installing it to one of your Cyclr accounts and using one of the methods to confirm it returns data.

 # Pipedrive Integration Workflow Building Examples
 -------------